UPDATE 2-Cricket-Test Series Bangladesh v South Africa scoreboard

-July 22 (Infostrada Sports) - Scoreboard at stumps on the second day in the first Test between Bangladesh and South Africa on Wednesday in Chittagong, Bangladesh
+July 23 (Infostrada Sports) - Scoreboard at stumps on the third day in the first Test between Bangladesh and South Africa on Thursday in Chittagong, Bangladesh

 South Africa 1st innings 248 (T. Bavuma 54; M. Rahman 4-37)